wazuh/wazuh-dashboard-plugins/public/components/search-bar/query-language/wql.md

 Use UQL (Unified Query Language).
     - `conjunction`: query string of the conjunction in UQL (Unified Query Language)
   - `searchTermFields`: define the fields used to build the query for the search term mode
+  - `filterButtons`: define a list of buttons to filter in the search bar

 ```ts